-This past week, international sports betting operator William Hill US announced big news.
+This past week, international sports betting operator William Hill Sportsbook announced big news.

 “We are thrilled to become an official sports betting partner of the National Hockey League,” William Hill US CEO Joe Asher said.
 “Commissioner Bettman and his team at the NHL have been at the forefront of understanding the opportunities to engage fans through sports betting.”